 You may need to continue taking medication for one to two years or longer.
 After the first month, your doctor may gradually begin to lower the dosage until you reach the lowest dose of corticosteroids needed to control inflammation.

 - Borchers AT, et al. Giant cell arteritis: A review of classification, pathophysiology, geoepidemiology and treatment.
 Autoimmunity Reviews.
 2012;11:A544.

 - Chang-Miller A (expert opinion).
 Mayo Clinic, Scottsdale, Ariz.
-June 3, 2012.
+Sept.
+3, 2015.